 Education tax credits help offset the expenses of higher learning by reducing the tax an individual would owe the IRS and may increase their refund if they have no tax liability.
+Education credits can be claimed for the taxpayer as well as any qualifying dependents.

-Note: Neither of these credits are available if the taxpayer's filing status is Married Filing Separately or if they are claimed as a dependent on someone else's return.
-Credits can be claimed for the taxpayer as well as any qualifying dependents.
+Important: Neither of these credits are available if the taxpayer's filing status is Married Filing Separately or if they are claimed as a dependent on someone else's return.

 Education Benefits Comparison